Reflections of the Ape in the Corner Office

 This does not mean we have not involved in any way.
 To make such an assessment would be absurd.
-It would, however, be equally absurd to assume we could through away certain evolutionary and genetic traits that have been present in humanoids for millions of years and dismiss their impact after only a few hundred years of enlightenment.
+It would, however, be equally foolish to assume we could through away certain evolutionary and genetic traits that have been present in humanoids for millions of years and dismiss their impact after only a few hundred years of enlightenment.

 The Apes Among Us in the Office

 In Conniff's work, he mentions [Office] “fights have little to do with making a better product.....or building a better company.
 Those are the pretexts in which we fight for things that matter in our primate hearts.”
-(Page 70) Now you know why an office skirmish can seem like the scene from 2001: A Space Odyssey one ape had its skull cracked with a femur bone swung by a fellow ape after tiring of constant bossiness.
+(Page 70) Now you know why an office skirmish can seem like the scene from 2001: A Space Odyssey, one ape had its skull cracked with a femur bone swung by a fellow ape after tiring of constant bossiness.

-Survival of the fittest and the need to reach the top of the food chain, traits first ingrained in primitive time, can create the drive to succeed in the workforce.
+Survival of the fittest and the need to reach the top of the food chain, traits first ingrained in a primitive time, can create the drive to succeed in the workforce.
 The motivations for all this drive might not be what we assume it is on the surface: a promotion, a raise, status, and so on.
 Something innate and deeply entrenched in the psyche and, perhaps, even the biochemistry is internally motivating a professional's office pursuits.
-Sometimes these things work for a good cause and other times they can make the office a constant headache of nightmare.
+Sometimes these things work for a good cause and other times they can make the office a constant headache of a nightmare.

 The Will to Power and Its Discontents

-Motivations may be benevolent such as hoping to achieve a greater good or right a past injustice.
+Motivations may be benevolent, such as hoping to achieve a greater good or right a past injustice.
 Others in the office will be driven to silence internal criticisms or gain revenge on people that wronged them in their life.
-The latter are commonly the troublesome bosses that are impossible to work for.
+The latter is commonly the troublesome bosses that are impossible to work for.
 Their actions in the office reflect a formerly powerless person that now in on a massive power or ego trip.
-Employees rarely are able to appease such characters because they do not realize the way to please them is to work around their narcissistic needs or try to deliver them.
+Employees rarely can appease such characters because they do not realize the way to please them is to work around their narcissistic needs or try to deliver them.
 Or, there is a better strategy....go work somewhere else.
 If you are hired to be an administrative assistant you probably don't want to end up doing that job and performing as an uncompensated behavioral therapist.

 Here are a few words to consider: